RetroDECK/ES-DE/HAIKU.md

 * There is no 3D acceleration as the operating system does not support that

+* The system configuration has not been fully populated yet so game system support is limited (this will get done eventually)

 ## Emulator problems

 In contrast with all other platforms which ES-DE runs on, on Haiku emulators which are not working correctly are still included in the configuration.
 This is done with the belief that things will improve in the future as the operating system matures.

+**Atari800**

+Can't run compressed game files such as those with the .zip extension, and does not seem to be able to correctly emulate any games even if they are uncompressed?
+(The emulator starts but the games don't.)

+**Beetle Lynx**

+Games don't start, just displays a black screen.

+**blueMSX**

+Can't run compressed game files such as those with the .zip extension.

+**Caprice32**

+Can't run compressed game files such as those with the .zip extension.

+**DOSBox-X (Standalone)**

+Games can only be launched if ES-DE has been started from the command line, i.e. from a _Terminal_ window.
+And when existing a game the OS screen resolution is sometimes not reset back to its previous state meaning it has to be manually reset to the correct resolution using the operating system's _Screen_ utility.

+**EasyRPG**

+Crashes on game start.

+**Flycast**

+Too slow to be usable in practice, possibly due to lack of 3D acceleration?

 **FS-UAE (Standalone)**

 This emulator does not seem to accept command-line arguments, meaning games can't be launched from ES-DE.

+**Genesis Plus GX Wide**

+Can't run compressed game files such as those with the .zip extension (it works fine in Genesis Plus GX).

+**gpSP**

+Can't run compressed game files such as those with the .zip extension.

+**Hatari**

+Can't run compressed game files such as those with the .zip extension, and IPF files are not supported.

 **MAME (Standalone)**